gskielian/Robox/README.md

 //etc.
 )

+Credits to Conor Hayes for his contributions to the Ultrasonic-Distance-Sensor based Direction-Decision-Making code posted here.
+We worked together on a software-patch for fixing the mysterious behavior which only showed itself when powered from the 9V battery and not when plugged into the computer.
+This was resolved via briefly suspending servo-signaling-and-movement during the distance-measurements.

 Credits to students who came to Viz Valley Middle School's Afterschool-Robotics-Activity for their innovations and improvements to the Robo

-Last but not least, credits to William and Jane Fujimoto for their work and enthusiasm through the prototyping stages.
+Credits to William and Jane Fujimoto for their work and enthusiasm through the prototyping stages.

-##Cardboard Chassis

-With a cardboard chassis, students truly build the robot completely using off the shelf components (a funduino, jumper wires, continuous-rotation servos, a 9V battery, and a 9V holder).
+Credits to <a href="http://www.techlabeducation.com">TechLab Education</a> for their investment in continued development of the open-source platform.